 If you think the real estate industry has frozen in time and the coming digital changes will bypass it, you cannot be more wrong.
 The blockchain in real estate proves that without applying the latest technologies, you will lose your credibility in the market and customers.

 Digital transformation and technology innovations have already reached the real estate market.
-This industry, which had been long considered an adversary of all innovations and digital changes, has given in and has welcomed cutting-edge tech solutions.
-According to Statista, the global revenue of Proptech companies has been constantly growing since 2012, reaching , $18 billion U.S. dollars in 2018.
-Another statistics portal, Blue Future Partners reports that investment in real estate tech rose from $33 Million in 2010 to over $5 billion in 2017.
+This industry, which had been long considered an adversary of all innovations and digital changes, has given in and welcomed cutting-edge tech solutions.
+According to Statista, the global revenue of Proptech companies has constantly been growing since 2012, reaching $18 billion U.S. dollars in 2018.
+Another statistics portal, Blue Future Partners, reports that investment in real estate tech rose from $33 million in 2010 to over $5 billion in 2017.
 The tendency is clear: tech innovations are disrupting the real estate industry.

-Blockchain is often referred to as “the new technology of trust”.
-With all notorious data breaches, digital frauds, and money laundry, trust is something that we all need so much in the 21st century.
+Blockchain is often referred to as “the new technology of trust.”
+With all the notorious data breaches, digital frauds, and money laundry, trust is something that we all need so much in the 21st century.
 Applying a trustworthy blockchain database will allow you to be safe from crooks and phonies.

 Accenture defines Blockchain as “a new way of storing data in a distributed ledger that allows multiple stakeholders to confidently and securely share access to the same information.”
-In essence, Blockchain isa distributed data system that anyone can join or leave at will.
-Sounds as nothing revolutionary?
+In essence, Blockchain is a distributed data system that anyone can join or leave at will.
+Sounds like nothing revolutionary?
 But it really is.